At Albany Leadership all of our food is cooked on premise with our own chefs to create quality meals for our students.

 Free meals for all Albany Leadership students

-Albany Leadership Charter High School for Girls is participating in the Community Eligibility Program (CEP) which allows all students to receive meals and milk at no charge – regardless of household income.
-Parents are asked to complete the CEP Breakfast & Lunch Form each year.
+Albany Leadership Charter School for Girls is participating in the Community Eligibility Program (CEP) which allows all students to receive meals and milk at no charge – regardless of household income.
+Parents are asked to complete the [2022-2023] Lunch Form each year.
 This form also helps to determine eligibility for ADDITIONAL state and federal programs that may benefit your child.
 Please return this form to the main office with your enrollment packet or re-registration pack.

 Breakfast After the Bell

-Albany Leadership Charter High School for Girls is participating in the Breakfast After The Bell program.
-This allows for any student that comes to school late after class has start to get a quick breakfast option.
-When student sign in they are offered a grab and go breakfast to eat on their way to the classroom or when they get to their class.
+Albany Leadership Charter School for Girls is participating in the Breakfast After The Bell program.
+This allows for any student that comes to school late after class has started to get a quick breakfast option.
+When students sign in they are offered a grab and go breakfast to eat on their way to the classroom or when they get to their class.
 A healthy nutritional breakfast is key to youth starting their educational learning each day.